usds/ditap-curriculum-update/3_Curriculum/3A_DITAP-Core-Curriculum/Module-4/Sprint-4/Self-paced/1_Contract Management and Problem Resolution.md

 **Quick Check:**

-**What are key drawbacks to abandoning modularity mid-project?**
+?
+What are key drawbacks to abandoning modularity mid-project?

- ☐ Higher vendor competition
+- [ ] Higher vendor competition
- ☐ Loss of lessons learned
+- [ ] Loss of lessons learned
- ☐ Reduced flexibility
+- [ ] Reduced flexibility
- ☐ More oversight from OMB
+- [ ] More oversight from OMB

-✅ **Correct Answers:** Loss of lessons learned, Reduced flexibility
+> ✅ **Correct Answers:** Loss of lessons learned, Reduced flexibility

 ### Final reflection